CS279-2017/VU-Marketplace/README.md

 10. confirm_transaction_response
     1. tells client that their confirmation has been registered
+      * emit 'transaction_confirmed' to both that a user has confirmed transaction
+      * if both users have confirmed, emit 'transaction_completed', telling users transaction is terminated, and payment must be made
     2. or sends error
-    * in the case that both clients have confirmed, emit an event to both that the transaction is confirmed i.e completed

 11. reject_transaction_response
-    1. tells client that their rejection has been registered *if rejection is successful, emit event to both users that transaction has been rejected
+    1. tells client that their rejection has been registered *if rejection is successful, emit "transaction_rejected" both users, telling user that transaction is terminated
     2. or sends error

 12. update_user_location_response
-    1. tells client that their location has been successfully updated *if successful update, then emit event to all clients in a transaction with this user that their location has changed
+    1. tells client that their location has been successfully updated *if successful update, then emit 'user_location_updated' to all clients in a transaction with this user that their location has changed
     2. or sends error

 13. send_chat_message_response
     1. tells client that their chat message has been successfully sent
-        * if successfully sent message, then emit event to both users in the transaction that a new message has been added to conversation
+        * if successfully sent message, then emit 'chat_message_sent' to both users in the transaction that a new message has been added to conversation
     2. or sends error

 14. get_all_active_listings response